geyang/deep_learning_papers_TLDR/ICLR 2017/Making Neural Programming Architectures Generalize Via Recursion.md

 Section 3.2 and 3.3 details the recursive formulations for these problems and the general approach to provable generalization.
 Seciton 4 covers the experiment result and offers the proofs.

-#### Future Directions

-- offer more tasks beyond the four covered here
-- **decrease supervision**, perhaps partial or non-recursive traces
-- **new Neural Programming Architecture** that integrates a notion of recursion within the model.

 ## Background: Generalization Task Failures in Prior Work